Farama-Foundation/Miniworld/README.md

 python3 -m pip install miniworld
 ```

-You can install from source:
+You can also install from source:

 ```console
 git clone https://github.com/Farama-Foundation/Miniworld.git